Divorce Attorney in Houston

 How Long Does a Divorce Take in Houston, TX, With a Divorce Lawyer?

 The length of a divorce in Houston often depends on whether the case is contested or uncontested.
 Texas law enforces a mandatory waiting period of 60 days after the initial petition is filed before a divorce can be finalized.
-However, if conflicts exist regarding property, custody, or support, the process may extend several months—or longer—due to hearings, discovery, and court scheduling within Harris County.
+However, if conflicts exist regarding property, custody, or support, the process may extend several months or longer due to hearings, discovery, and court scheduling within Harris County.
 Simple, uncontested cases may resolve soon after the waiting period, while contested cases can take a year or more.
 Attorney Mora, an experienced Houston divorce attorney, will work to keep your case on track and find ways to minimize delays typically encountered in Houston family courts.

 What Documents Will I Need to Start the Divorce Process With a Houston Divorce Attorney?